Waidhoferj/waidhoferj/README.md

 ### Hi there 👋
-I'm a software developer based in San Luis Obispo.
-(Pronouns he/him)
+I'm a software developer based in San Luis Obispo. (he/him)

 ## What I'm up to
 - 📚 Master's student at Cal Poly SLO studying computer vision.